httpwg/wg-materials/ietf117/minutes.md

 ### WebSockets Design Team Report - Lucas Pardue

-KO: In priority 1 do you mean that there is already an existing HTTP connection, or strating from nothing?
+KO: In priority 1 do you mean that there is already an existing HTTP connection, or starting from nothing?

 LP: A bit of both.
 Depending on what the client might already have open.